Paperless Construction App Supports Eurovia Contracting on the 116-year-old Vauxhall Bridge Refurbishment Project in Central London

 All briefings were recorded on the same application, whether daily briefings, toolbox talks, permits or inductions, providing an instant audit trail of all their employees' competency and training records - putting their mind at rest that all employees on the project were trained, competent and well-rested.

 Duncan Jenkins also summed up some of the major benefits the Paperless Construction app delivered to Eurovia Contracting, for example saying "because the tool is very intuitive and easy to use, uptake was quick and simple, with the team immediately seeing the benefits – which drove its use.
 Initial training was provided, and strengthened by Eurovia Contracting’s Digital Construction team".

 "Prior to Paperless Construction, there was a risk of losing records; there was a risk of people not doing what they were supposed to do and not storing documents appropriately.
 But if that happens now, it's obvious to everyone because there's an immediate gaping hole in the audit trail.

 For example, if a briefing does not happen, it's apparent that it hasn't taken place, and if people aren't signed into sites, management can see immediately via the web or the app that they're not signed in".

 Duncan also explained that the completeness and quality of records overall had been improved.
 "Before the Paperless Construction app was rolled out, poor quality record-keeping could go unseen.
-For example, if someone didn't sign a piece of paper, it could easily go in the file and not be noticed, whereas with the app in place, you have a record that's live, visible, and transparent - it's effortless to see if people haven't done what has been asked of them.
+For example, if someone didn't sign a piece of paper, it could easily go in the file and not be noticed, whereas with the app in place, you have a record that's live, visible, and transparent - it’s effortless to see who has done what, and when.

 We clearly saved cost in terms of paper, printing, processing and storage.
 There was an investment in the hardware required, but that's a worthwhile one to take as we move further into a digital world".